j19sch/j19sch.github.io/posts/2023/20230911-agile-history-it-matters-right-at-frogs-conf.md

 ## What is the purpose of the site?

-The main question I had in my head was: What do you want this site to be? but that was turned quite quickly in a question to me: What is the purpose of the site?
+The main question I had in my head was: "*What do you want this site to be?*" but that was turned quite quickly in a question to me: "*What is the purpose of the site?
 Is it a historical archive?
 Something else?
-How could this be of interest to academics?
+How could this be of interest to academics?*"

-The most helpful comment was probably: *"It's for nerds like us."* Fair comment.
+The most helpful comment was probably: "*It's for nerds like us.*" Fair comment.

 ## Writing history is defining history
 Someone pointed out that writing history is defining history.
 More people were invited to the Agile Manifesto meeting than the ones that ended up joining.
 And some people who could have been invited, weren't - if only because the organizers didn't know of their existence.